heshan-jayaweera/Learnlytics/README.md

 # Learnlytics - Student Academic Data Management System

 A comprehensive system for managing student academic data and analyzing performance using Power BI dashboards.
+Can be viewed in Power BI desktop freely by ODBC connector.

 ## 🎯 Features